slxu/cse507fa14/graph-coloring/README.md

 * Download and compile
 the latest version of the [Lingeling](http://fmv.jku.at/lingeling/) and, optionally, [Glucose](http://www.labri.fr/perso/lsimon/glucose/) SAT solver.
-The resulting binaries should go into the `graph-coloring/bin/` directory.
+Place the resulting binaries into the `cse507fa14/graph-coloring/bin/` folder.

-* Download the [all-instances archive](https://sites.google.com/site/graphcoloring/files/all-instaces.tar.gz) from the [Graph Coloring Benchmarks](https://sites.google.com/site/graphcoloring/) page, and place its contents into the `graph-coloring/data/` directory.
+* Download the [all-instances archive](https://sites.google.com/site/graphcoloring/files/all-instaces.tar.gz) from the [Graph Coloring Benchmarks](https://sites.google.com/site/graphcoloring/) page, and place its contents into the `cse507fa14/data/` folder.

 * See the [src/examples.rkt](src/examples.rkt) file for a quick tour of the types and procedures to use in your implementation.